From the Ypres Salient to the Crucible of the Somme

 Day One: Depart by coach from your chosen UK collection point and proceed to Dover for our channel crossing by ferry and then on to Ypres to check in to our hotel (located in the centre of Ypres).
 With the rest of the day at your leisure, you can explore this historic and beautiful town visiting St Martin’s Cathedral and St George’s Chapel and finishing at the Menin Gate.
 Then enjoy a meal and one of the famous Belgium beers in the stunning Grote Markt before taking in the Last Post ceremony at the Menin Gate.

 Day Two: The morning sees us travel down to the Somme where we commence our battlefield tour at Delville Wood, ground that was hard fought over by the South African Brigade.
 We then travel along the Longueval Ridge to Caterpillar Valley Cemetery, past High Wood and on to the smallest wood on the Somme; Mametz Wood contested by the 38th Welsh Division, visiting the stunning Welsh Dragon Memorial which faces the wood.
-We then move on to Devonshire Trench, a place that is forever England.
-Lunch is taken at a local tea room (lunch included in price).
+We then move on to Devonshire Trench, a place that is forever England. (a packed lunch is included in price).

 The afternoon takes us to the northern sector of the battlefield where we can stand in the Sunken Lane where the 1st Lancashire Fusiliers waited to advance on the morning of the 1st July 1916.
 A stroll around Newfoundland Park with its preserved trenches brings the futility of the battle to one’s senses.
 After stopping at the Ulster Tower we shall pay our respects to the missing of the Somme at Thiepval Memorial and spend some time at their visitor centre.
 Finally we view the largest British mine crater on the Western Front; Lochnagar.
 As well as the above sites there will be a number of impromptu stops along the way where the guide will bring the battle so vividly to life.